itscoltonhicks/Active-Directory-and-Microsoft-Entra-ID/README.md

 Here's what I did in this project:
 - Create a lab environment in Azure—deploy a Domain Controller and Windows Workstation, then configure necessary network settings.
 - Configure the Domain Controller to run Active Directory services and add a custom domain.
-- Implement 8 common IT helpdesk tasks in Active Directory: I cover authentication, authorization, and group policy management.
+- Implement 8 common system administration tasks in Active Directory: I cover authentication, authorization, and group policy management.
 - Create 3 users in Entra ID, assign them different roles, and observe their permissions.

 By the end I gained the tools, knowledge, and practical skills to preserve the confidentiality of network resources.